MarcMeszaros/nectar-qa-challenge/README.md

 1. Number of products
 2. Number of matches per product
-3. Total used = Sum ( Sum of used per product)
+3. Total used = Sum (Sum of used per product)
-4. Total poured = Sum (Sum of sold per product)
+4. Total sold = Sum (Sum of sold per product)
-5. Ranking = Total used / Total poured
+5. Ranking = Total used / Total sold
 6. The distribution of the absolute difference between the `used_ml` and `sold_ml`, aggregated across all products and times are plotted as shown in the attached graph.
 Assume this is on a web page.

 All data points from 1 to 5 are shown on a web page along with the graph.